Why choose us?

 Here is the national criteria for different levels of study.

-- At least a GCSE Grade C (or a grade 4 from summer 2017 onwards) in English Language, Maths and a Science subject.|
+- At least a GCSE Grade C or a Grade 4 in English language, maths and a science subject.

 - Our minimum entry requirement for a first (bachelor's) degree is a lower second (2:2).